-- 14. Residents of Institutions Not Approved to Accept SNAP: Individuals considered are residents of an institution when the institution provides them majority of their meals (over 50 percent of three meals per day) as part of the institution's normal Individuals in these services. institutions are ineligible.
+- 14. Residents of Institutions Not Approved to Accept SNAP: Individuals are considered residents of an institution when the institution provides them the majority of their meals (over 50 percent of three meals per day) as part of the institution's normal services.
+Individuals in these institutions are ineligible.
 Note: This includes hospitals, nursing homes and jails. - 15.
 Strikers: Households with a striking member are not eligible to participate, unless the household was eligible for benefits the day before the strike and is otherwise eligible at the time of application.
 See manual section B-400 for additional requirements. - 16.
-Individuals Receiving Duplicate Individuals can only Benefits: benefits receive from one household in a benefit month.
-Verify that individuals entering the household not currently are certified in another household or receiving benefits from another state.
+Individuals Receiving Duplicate Benefits: Individuals can only receive benefits from one household in a benefit month.
+Verify that individuals entering the household are not currently certified in another household or receiving benefits from another state.